 Cooking the perfect steak is very much about your preference and taste, but there are some techniques that no matter how well-done you like your meat to be, will take you from an amateur griller to a home chef capable of creating a perfect, steakhouse quality piece of beef.

 It all starts with the meat.
 Finding a quality purveyor is the single most important part of making a great steak.
-If you pick up an on-sale, paper thin, or hormone-injected steak, it is just not going to taste as good as that meal you had at Morton’s.
+If you pick up an on-sale, paper thin, or hormone-injected steak, it's just not going to taste as good as that meal you had at Morton’s.
 Find a butcher that takes great care in the ranch they source their beef from.
-If you can find a butcher that dry ages their steaks, buy them.
+If you can find a butcher that dry ages his steaks, buy them.
 They will have more depth and flavor than cuts that aren’t aged.

 Once you have your choice cut, a few simple techniques will make your steak the best you've ever had.

 Some like to slice the steak before plating, but you can serve the entire steak as well.
 Another little secret is to squeeze a bit of lemon over the steak.
 This adds a touch of acid, tenderizing the steak and balancing its richness.
 Serve yours with sautéed mushrooms and onions, oven-roasted asparagus, and/or your favorite potato recipe…and of course a big glass of a bold red wine!

 Practice makes perfect.
-You’ll have to give it a couple of tries to figure out what you like best in terms of cut, temperature, and level of doneness, but these simple techniques will take you from that over-charred, backyard amateur to a steak house pro!
+You’ll have to give it a couple of tries to figure out what you like best in terms of cut, temperature, and level of doneness, but these simple techniques will take you from that over-charred, backyard amateur to a steakhouse pro!